atzn/imagemagickcompareutil/README.md

 ImageMagickCompareUtil
 ======================

+Please read the wiki (https://github.com/atzn/imagemagickcompareutil/wiki) for more detailed information on how to configure and use this project.

 ImageMagickCompareUtil is an attempt to automate image comparison.
 This can be used on comparing a website to ensure that no changes has occurred to the layout of the website.
 At present the implementation is naive, but it is a starting point.

 This is work in progress.